 It is a sad fact that in these modern times, this is no longer the case.
 In fact, a 2006 study published in the Journal of the International Society of Sports Nutrition found that food alone doesn’t cut it when it comes to getting all the nutrients the body needs.
 Of the 70 healthy athletes analyzed by the study researchers, every one of them was deficient in at least three essential vitamins or minerals.

 If top athletes (who are oftentimes obsessed with good nutrition) can become nutrient deficient… what does that say for the rest of us more than a decade later?

 The 7 Most Common Nutrient Deficiencies in the World

 Ironically, the nutrients we’re most deficient in are also some of the ones that are the most important for overall health.
 Here is a brief rundown of what they are and what they do:

-According to the World Health Organization (WHO), iron deficiency is the number one mineral deficiency worldwide as well as the number one cause of anemia in women and children.
+According to the World Health Organization (WHO), the most common nutrient deficiency in the world is iron deficiency as well as the number one cause of anemia in women and children.